-Quick UDP Internet Connections (QUIC) is an experimental transport layer network protocol that provides the same security as TLS/SSL and has reduced connection and transmission latency.
-Based on UDP, QUIC has excellent performance in case of weak network connections.
-When packet loss and network latency are severe, QUIC can still provide available services.
-QUIC can implement different congestion control algorithms at the application layer without the support of the operating system and the kernel.
-Compared with the traditional TCP protocol, QUIC allows future changes to be made more easily.
-This protocol is very suitable for businesses that encounter bottlenecks in TCP protocol optimization.
+QUIC is an experimental transport layer network protocol that provides the same security capabilities as TLS/SSL and reduces connection and transmission latency.
+QUIC is developed based on UDP and has an excellent performance in case of weak network connections.
+When packet loss and network latency issues are severe, QUIC can still provide available services.
+QUIC can implement different congestion control algorithms at the application layer regardless of what operating system or kernel is used.
+Compared with TCP, QUIC supports flexible changes based on service requirements.
+QUIC is a suitable alternative when TCP optimization encounters bottlenecks.

 How QUIC works

-- If you use Google Chrome, only version Q46 is supported.
-The QUIC protocol supported by Alibaba Cloud CDN is version Q39.
-You cannot use Google Chrome to directly send QUIC requests to Alibaba Cloud CDN.
+- If you use Google Chrome, the QUIC versions supported by Alibaba Cloud CDN are Q39, Q43, and Q46.
+Google Chrome can directly send QUIC requests to Alibaba Cloud CDN.

-- If you use a self-developed app, the app must integrate a network library that supports the QUIC protocol, such as lsquic-client or Cronet.
+- If you use a self-developed app, the app must be integrated with a network library such as lsquic-client or Cronet that supports QUIC.

 - QUIC requests are identified based on UDP.
 They are not identified based on the request header.